carpentries-incubator/capstone-novice-spreadsheet-biblio/01-intro.md

     Z4X6DT6N Ratcliff, R.
     ~~~

-2. Create an SQL database with one table called `authors`
-    and insert each (key, author) pair into that table.
+2. Modify this program to create SQL `insert` statements
+    to put keys and authors into a database.

 3. Use SQL queries to answer our original questions.

 This might seem like a lot of work to answer two questions,
-but it's the right approach for several reasons:
+but for anything more than a half-dozen rows,
+it will save us a lot of time:

 *   Once the data is in a database,
     it will be easy to ask and answer many other questions.